Homer Halibut Hunters Corporate Logo

 • Salmon & rockfish combo charter on Wednesdays only

-You will need to purchase a fishing license for all of our excursions and if you are booking one of our trips that includes salmon you will also need the king salmon stamp.
+You will need to purchase a fishing license for all of our excursions and if you are booking one of our trips that includes salmon you will also want to consider a king salmon stamp if you are fishing before August 10th.
 Fishing licenses are most easily purchased at Alaska Department of Fish and Game online store.

 With Homer Halibut Hunters you’ll find comfortable world-class vessels, top of the line equipment and knowledgeable staff.
 You’ll find our captains and deckhands to bring an unequaled level of patience, professionalism, and sportsmanship on every outing.